Pfizer Agrees to Lower Certain Drug Prices in US, Aligning With Most-Favored Nation Plan

 Pfizer Becomes First Company to Adhere to July Demands From Trump Administration

 In May, President Trump issued Executive Order 14297, putting the onus on pharmaceutical companies to implement MFN pricing, ensuring that patients in the US receive the lowest price that the company gives to any other country.
-The Trump Administration threatened numerous actions if the manufacturers did not voluntarily comply, including the implementation of new regulations to force price reductions, cracking down on business practices through the Federal Trade Commissions, and allowing more drug imports from other countries.5
+The Trump Administration threatened numerous actions if the manufacturers did not voluntarily comply, including implementing new regulations to force price reductions, cracking down on business practices through the Federal Trade Commission, and allowing more drug imports from other countries.5

-Although there is a consensus across experts in the field that drug prices in the US are unsustainably high, there remains uncertainty on whether MFN pricing is the best path forward.
-In a recent roundtable discussion, Ali Pashazadeh, CEO at Treehill Partners, explained how with MFN pricing combining with efforts to bring drug manufacturing back to the US and the all-time-low rate of biotechnology funding, there is a “perfect storm” of unknowns that is worrying both companies and investors.7
+Although there is a consensus across experts in the field that drug prices in the US are unsustainably high, uncertainty remains on whether MFN pricing is the best path forward.
+In a recent roundtable discussion, Ali Pashazadeh, chairman and CEO at Treehill Partners, explained that with MFN pricing combining with efforts to bring drug manufacturing back to the US and the all-time-low rate of biotechnology funding, there is a “perfect storm” of unknowns that is worrying both companies and investors.7

 “I fully understand the logic behind MFN—the desire to get drugs to patients at prices comparable to other countries makes sense,” Pashazadeh said.
 “But the real questions are how it’s implemented and when.”7

-Prescription drug prices in the US are indeed much higher than in other countries; some reports estimate that prices are 2.78 times higher than those in other developed nations—with even larger gaps for brand-name drugs.
+Prescription drug prices in the US are indeed much higher than in other countries; some reports estimate that prices are 2.78 times higher than those in other developed nations, with even larger gaps for brand name drugs.
 The US Government Accountability Office estimates that retail drug prices in the US are 2 to 4 times higher than publicly available prices for the same drugs in Canada, France, and Australia.
-Patients, pharmacists, and stakeholders from across the health care spectrum must wait and see how the MFN model shakes out regarding potentially reduced drug prices, and if the federal government would respond with regulatory action if companies do not act.11,12
+Patients, pharmacists, and stakeholders from across the health care spectrum must wait and see how the MFN model shakes out regarding potentially reduced drug prices, and if the federal government will respond with regulatory action if companies do not act.11,12